 |

-Her books include the first comprehensive monograph on the human right to water published in 2012 and an edited volume on the Sustainable Development Goals, and her articles have appeared in the International Journal of Human Rights, the Journal of Human Development and Capabilities, the Columbia Human Rights Law Review, and the Human Rights Law Review among others.
-Inga is the Project Director of the Working Group on Menstrual Health & Gender Justice and ...
+Her books include the first comprehensive monograph on the human right to water, the Handbook on Critical Menstruation Studies, and an edited volume on the Sustainable Development Goals.
+Her articles have appeared in the Journal of Human Rights, the Journal of Human Development and Capabilities, Sexual and Reproductive Health Matters, Feminist Formations, Culture, Health & Sexuality, among others.
+Inga is the founder and co-director of the Working Group on Menstrual Health & Gender Justice ...
 Read more.
-Recent NewsUpcoming Events in Spring 2019
+Recent NewsUniversal realization of the human rights to water and sanitation in high-income countries is a myth

 Obstetrics & Gynecology Publishes Editorial on Unmet Menstrual Health Needs